Malivil/TTT-Randomat-20/API.md

 - *options* - The trigger options, including whether this event was started silently or hidden
 - *...* - All parameters that could be passed into this event.
 This is only used when one of the `TriggerEvent` methods is called, allowing you to change aspects of an event based on what code calls it

-**EVENT:Begin(...)** - Called when an event is started. **Must be defined to for an event to work**.\
+**EVENT:Begin(...)** - Called when an event is started. **Must be defined on the server to for an event to work**.\
-*Realm:* Server\
+*Realm:* Client and Server\
 *Parameters:*
 - *...* - All parameters that could be passed into this event.
-This is only used when one of the `TriggerEvent` methods is called, allowing you to change aspects of an event based on what code calls it
+This is only used when one of the `TriggerEvent` methods is called, allowing you to change aspects of an event based on what code calls it. *Server only*

 **EVENT:CleanUpHooks()** - Removes all hooks registered to this event.\
 *Realm:* Server